robertogallea/laravel-codicefiscale/README.md

   `codicefiscale.cities-decoder-list`.

 By default, the package uses the class `InternationalCitiesStaticList` to lookup the city from the code and viceversa.
-However you could use your own class to change the strategy used.
+However, you could use your own class to change the strategy used.

 You just need to implement the `CityDecoderInterface` and its `getList()` method.
-Then, to use it, just pass an istance to the `CodiceFiscale` class.
+Then, to use it, just pass an instance to the `CodiceFiscale` class.

 For example: